The Teachers Act is based on two foundational principles: the paramount nature

 - *a discipline record occurred prior to 2007.

-*Under the former Teaching Profession Act, disciplinary decisions made prior
+*Under the former Teaching Profession Act, disciplinary records made prior

 to July 1, 2007, were not available via an online registry.
 If you are unable to

-find a former certificate holder here, you may wish to browse the archived discipline decisions.
+find a former certificate holder here, you may wish to browse the archived discipline outcomes.